-Most of us don’t spend enough time adding new knowledge and skills to our toolbox.
-We get caught up in a loop at our corporate jobs, executing the same few procedures day in and day out.
+Most of us don’t spend enough time adding new skills to our toolbox.
+We get stuck in our corporate jobs, where we execute the same few procedures day in and day out.

-The 5-hour rule can remedy that.
+The 5-hour rule is here to remedy that.
 It makes sure you invest at least 5 hours each week in improving yourself.
-This creates exciting new opportunities, both in terms of income and purpose.
+This will create exciting new opportunities for you.